philtrade/Ddip/Issues.md

     So far FastAi's lesson notebooks are used as integration test.  `ddipp` needs and will benefit from some unit tests.
 * **Support for DDP in multiple nodes x multiple GPUs configuration**

+- [X] Fixed in [PR #2487](https://github.com/fastai/fastai/pull/2487): Reimplement learning rate finder bypass
-* **Reimplement learning rate finder bypass and automatic garbage collection using fastai's callback mechanism**
+* Automatic garbage collection using fastai's callback mechanism?

     Current impementation monkey-patches up the code at runtime.
 Using `fastai`'s callback maybe a much cleaner solution.
 E.g. only do garbage collection at the end of a fit(), instead of only at the end of a notebook cell execution.